Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Hawthorn Berry

 Hawthorn berries are small fruits that grow on shrubs or trees that belong to the crataegus genus.
 They have been used for medicinal purposes for hundreds of years and can be traced back to Traditional Chinese Medicine (TCM).
-These berries have been used for heart health, blood pressure-lowering, and also for digestive issues.
-Hawthorn berries are loaded with antioxidants, specifically polyphenols, which also have anti-inflammatory properties.
+These berries have been used for heart health, blood pressure, and also for digestive issues.
+Hawthorn berries are loaded with antioxidants, specifically polyphenols, which support a healthy inflammatory response

-A 2002 study of 36 people with high blood pressure showed that 500 mg of hawthorn berry could help lower diastolic (the lower number) blood pressure.
-However, this study did not show a benefit in lowering systolic blood pressure, the top number.
+A 2002 study of 36 people with high blood pressure showed that 500 mg of hawthorn berry could help support healthy blood pressure levels already within the normal range.
+However, this study did not show a benefit on systolic blood pressure, the top number.

-A 2006 study in the British Journal of General Practice showed benefit of hawthorn berry in lowering overall blood pressure values.
-In the study, 79 patients with type 2 diabetes were separated into two groups.
+A 2006 study in the British Journal of General Practice showed the benefit of hawthorn berry in supporting overall blood pressure values.
+In the study, 79 patients seeking metabolic support were separated into two groups.
 Thirty-nine patients were given 1,200 mg of hawthorn berry supplement, while the other 40 were given a placebo pill.
 The subjects were followed for 16 weeks.
-The results showed those taking the hawthorn supplement had a three to five-point reduction in their blood pressure — those taking the placebo saw no reduction.
+The results showed that those taking the hawthorn supplement showed significant support for cardiovascular health and healthy blood flow — those taking the placebo saw no reduction.
 There were no side effects noted.

 Suggested dose: 1200 mg once daily or 600 mg twice per day.